manifold-systems/manifold/docs/articles/metaprogramming.md

 # Wakeup static languages, metaprogramming is eating your lunch

 _For at least a couple of decades dynamic languages have gained popularity due in part to the powers of metaprogramming.
-Of course, statically typed languages are unable to perform the full spectrum of runtime metaprogramming, as a consequence they have gained little traction in white-hot fields such as ML and data science.
+Of course, statically typed languages are unable to perform the full spectrum of runtime metaprogramming As a consequence, they have gained little traction in white-hot fields such as ML and data science.
 This post addresses this imbalance and presents some ideas toward a remedy._